civican/legisinfo/42-1/bills/S-2/bill_text.md

 **(2.1)** The Governor in Council may make regulations defining, for the purposes of subsection (2), any term used in it.

-> **Explanatory Note**:
-> New.

 ### Section 5

 Section 8 of the Act is replaced by the following:

 ### Section 8

-A company that applies a national safety mark to any vehicle or equipment, **sells any vehicle or equipment to which a national safety mark has been applied** or imports any vehicle or equipment of a class for which standards are prescribed shall, on the Minister's request, provide the Minister with the means to retrieve **or** analyze information created or recorded by the vehicle or equipment.
+A company that applies a national safety mark to any vehicle or equipment, sells any vehicle or equipment to which a national safety mark has been applied or imports any vehicle or equipment of a class for which standards are prescribed shall, on the Minister's request, provide the Minister with the means to retrieve or analyze information created or recorded by the vehicle or equipment.

 ### Section 8.1